Kiki-Bouba-Team/niri-switch/README.md

 > [!TIP]
 > Instead of `spawn-at-startup` you can write a custom systemd service for `graphical-session.target` if you want more control over the daemon.

+## Navigation

+After opening the overlay (e.g. via Alt + Tab), you can move around with arrow keys and select a window with Enter.
+To exit without focusing on any window, press Escape.

+Reapeted calls to niri-switch will also advance the selection.

 ## Default themes